vakhariaheet/odooxadani/guidelines/main_prompt.md

 **Landing Page Modules (Frontend-Only):**

-- Perfect for F02 when problem needs marketing/public content
+- **MANDATORY for F02**: Site Landing Page is required as one of the foundation modules
+- Perfect for parallel work - zero backend dependencies, immediate demo value
-- Include: Hero section, features, pricing, contact forms
+- Include: Hero section, features showcase, pricing/plans, contact forms, about section
-- No backend needed - can be demo-ready immediately
 - Use shadcn/ui components for consistent styling
 - Implement responsive design with Tailwind CSS
 - Add routing for multiple landing pages if needed
+- Can be demo-ready in 30-45 minutes

 **API Service Modules (Backend-Only):**